czyber/spotify-to-youtube-music/README.md

 # Spotify to YouTube Music Playlist Transfer

-Transfer playlists from Spotify to YouTube Music with intelligent track matching.
+Transfer playlists from Spotify to YouTube Music.
 Brutally vibe coded because I needed it, and you might too.

 ## Features

 - Transfer public Spotify playlists to YouTube Music
-- Smart track matching using song title, artist, and duration
+- Track matching using song title, artist, and duration
-- Detailed logging of transfer process and missing tracks
+- Logging of transfer process and missing tracks
 - Configure via `.env` file or command line arguments
 - Built with Python 3.11+ and Poetry